dilshankarunarathne/spring-boot-notes/README.md

 * Abstract 3<sup>rd</sup> party APIs
 This is very powerful, since those vendors have been changed over time.
 By building an abstraction, we can isolate the impact on code, if something does change.
 * Simplify implementations
+We can also use them to simplify implementations.